-As we approach the tax return deadline, businesses are faced with the cash flow challenge of having to settle their upcoming tax bill.
+As the tax return deadline is upon us businesses are faced with the cash flow challenge of having to settle their upcoming tax bill.
 While most will settle in full and on time, there are plenty of reasons why businesses may be unable to settle their tax bill in full.

 These reasons can be either positive opportunities or cash flow challenges, but ultimately require businesses to look at ways to reduce the impact of their tax bills.